thinkbeforecoding/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

   the conference aggregate?
 - How does this approach handle multiple users making simultaneous bookings?

+# Implementation Details
+Describe significant features of the implementation with references to the code.
+Highlight any specific technologies (including any relevant trade-offs and alternatives).
+Provide significantly more detail for those BCs that use CQRS/ES.
+Significantly less detail for more "traditional" implementations such as CRUD.

 # Testing
 Describe any special considerations that relate to testing for this